Cycle graph

 The overall Cycle Success is calculated based on the percentage of issues completed or started during a cycle.
 Completed issues are fully counted, while started issues are counted as 25% done.

-For an example cycle with 10 issues, where 5 are completed, 4 are started and 1 is untouched, you will see 60% cycle success (50% for the completed issues, 10% for the 4 started issues)
+For an example cycle with 10 issues, where 5 are completed, 4 are started and 1 is untouched, you will see 60% cycle success (4 started issues × 25% = 1 issue equivalent, or 10% of 10 total)